Few-shot Multi-Task Learning of Linear Invariant Features with Meta Subspace Pursuit: Numerical Results

 \subsection{Real Data Analysis}

 In this section, we further examine the performance of \our{} and other competing methods in a real dataset.
 In particular, we use the air quality data from weather stations across different regions of China in 2023, which is originally from the China national urban air quality real-time publishing platform of the China Environmental Monitoring Station\footnote{The website of China national urban air quality real-time publishing platform is \href{https://air.cnemc.cn:18007/}{https://air.cnemc.cn:18007/} and the dataset can be downloaded from \href{https://quotsoft.net/air/\#archive}{https://quotsoft.net/air/\#archive}.}.
+In this example, we choose to use a working linear model to approximate the true regression function, but we acknowledge that a nonlinear regression may be more appropriate in this context and thus our results are only suggestive rather than confirmatory.
+However, extending our method to nonlinear models is beyond the scope of this paper.
+Moreover, as the weather stations in the dataset are all located in China, the coefficients of the linear models across different stations are expected to be similar.
+Therefore, the shared representation seems to be a reasonable assumption to leverage.
 Model \eqref{form0} is adopted to study the relationship between the average PM2.5 in a day and the hourly \ce{CO} value, hourly \ce{NO2} value, date, and geographical location.
 Specifically, the regression model for each weather station is treated as a single task, where the average value of 24-hour PM2.5 is the response variable (i.e., $y$), and the hourly \ce{CO} value (24-dimensional), hourly \ce{NO2} value (24-dimensional), date (1-dimensional), and (geographical) location coordinates (2-dimensional) are combined into covariates or features (i.e., $\tilde{\bx}$), together with the intercept (all 1 vector).
 After removing corrupted data, outliers, and abnormal tasks, we are left with $T = 1,210$ tasks, each with a maximum sample size of $293$ and a minimum sample size of $87$ (i.e. $m_{t} \in [87, 293]$ for $t = 1, \cdots, T$).
 In order to better align with the modeling assumptions and the algorithmic implementation in this paper, we preprocess the data in the following steps: \begin{enumerate} \item Normalize the location coordinates of different tasks within the range $[-1,1]$. \item Sequentially assign date values $x$ from ${1,2,\cdots,365}$ for each task.
-Since PM2.5 is generally low in summer and high in winter, we transform the date values to $x=\left|x-183\right|$, and then standardize them ($x=\frac{x-\Bar{x}}{\sigma_{x}}$, where $\Bar{x}$ and $\sigma_{x}$ are the mean and variance computed from the data). \item Take the logarithm of the \ce{CO} and \ce{NO2} values and standardize each dimension in every task. \item Take the logarithm of PM2.5 values. \end{enumerate} We assume that the coefficients of all tasks lie in an $r$-dimensional space.
+Since PM2.5 is generally low in summer and high in winter, we transform the date values to $x=\left|x-183\right|$, and then standardize them ($x=\frac{x-\Bar{x}}{\sigma_{x}}$, where $\Bar{x}$ and $\sigma_{x}$ are the mean and variance computed from the data). \item Take the logarithm of the \ce{CO} and \ce{NO2} values and standardize each dimension in every task. \item Take the logarithm of PM2.5 values. \end{enumerate} We assume that the coefficients of all tasks lie in an $s$-dimensional space.
 80\% of the tasks are used to train the model to get the low-dimensional subspace ($\bB$), referred to as \textit{meta tasks}.
 The remaining tasks are used to verify the validity of the resulting subspace, referred to as \textit{test tasks}.
 For each \textit{meta task} and \textit{test task}, we divide the data into training points (randomly selecting $m$ points) and test points (the rest).
 Training points in \textit{meta tasks} are trained with different methods to obtain the subspace $\bB$ and cross-task regression coefficients $\bTheta$.
 Test points in \textit{meta tasks} are used to evaluate the results of $\bTheta$.
 Given $\bB$, training points $(\bX_j,\by_j)$ in a \textit{test task} are used to obtain the intrinsic low-dimensional coefficients by computing

 and